 Organization of the course: The course materials and assignments for this class are organized by weeks.
 Each online week begins on a Monday and ends on the following Sunday.
 The course calendar (available online on the first day of classes) contains the list of textbook sections and topics that you are expected to learn each week and also the assignments due each week.
 Each week, there will be TWO assignments to turn in: WeBWorK online assignments and also weekly worksheet submitted in D2L.
 The weekly worksheet is a handout with several math questions which you will complete by showing all your work.
 Most students handwrite their work, take a clear readable digital picture and upload an image into D2L.
 Some students like to scan their work and yet some others like to type their solutions using an equation editor (for math symbols) then upload the document into the online class.

-ON-CAMPUS EXAMS (a departmental requirement!): You will be expected to take paper and pen/pencil, closed book, no-notes midterm and a final exam at specifically the Rock Creek campus (and not at other PCC-campuses).
+ON-CAMPUS EXAMS (a departmental requirement!): You will be expected to take paper and pen/pencil, closed book, no-notes, no-calculator midterm and a final exam at specifically the Rock Creek campus (and not at other PCC-campuses).
 If you are outside of the Portland metro area and you are unable to come to Rock Creek campus for the proctored exams, then you must contact me in week-one to obtain details from me on how to go about making arrangements to take the exams in a proctored setting at a college testing-center near you.